mrismanaziz/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## I was going to get a brain transplant, but I changed my mind